BabylonJS/Documentation/content/features/featuresDeepDive/materials/using/materialPlugins.md

 });
 ```

-You can see the final code in action in the PlayGround: <Playground id="#GC63G5#16" title="Basic material plugin example" />
+You can see the final code in action in the PlayGround: <Playground id="#GC63G5#16" title="Basic example" description="Basic material plugin example"/>

 ## More complex plugins

-Sometimes your plugins will need to get uniforms.
-This is also possible with the plugins, which can register defines, uniforms and samplers (textures).
+Sometimes, your material extension will need to get uniforms.
+This is also possible with the plugins, which can register defines, uniforms, samplers (textures) and attributes.

 Let's take a look at a more involved example, which is not enabled by default but has proper enable/disable controls as well.